jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I can't help it.
 I blurt out: "Where is Giving Tree?"

 River Woman looks at me.
 "Far.
-Two days' walk.
+Two or three days walk.
 But you will see it when you are older."

 "Why can't we break branches?"